stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

-# Writing Interfaces for Thingpedia
+# Writing Thingpedia Entries

 ---

 ## Getting Started

-### The basics: Devices, Channels, and Events
+### The basics: Devices and Functions

-At the highest level, a Thingpedia interface is just a nodejs package, whose main entry point is a _device class_.
+At the highest level, a Thingpedia entries is just a nodejs package, whose main entry point is a _device class_.

 From a device class, the system will obtain _device instances_,